autocrypt/autocrypt/doc/key-discovery.rst

 -------------

 The ``Autocrypt:`` header MUST have the following format:

 ```
-Autocrypt-ENCRYPTION: to=aaa@bbb.cc; [type=(p|...);] [prefer-encrypted=(yes|no);] key=BASE64
+Autocrypt-ENCRYPTION: to=a@b.example; [type=(p|...);] [prefer-encrypted=(yes|no);] key=BASE64
 ```

 Where key includes a Base64 representation of a minimal key.
-For now we only support 'p' as the type, which represents a specific subset of OpenPGP (see key-formats.rst).
+For now we only support ``p`` as the type, which represents a specific subset of OpenPGP (see key-formats.rst).

-'prefer-encrypted' indicates that agents should default to encrypting when composing emails.
+``prefer-encrypted`` indicates that agents should default to encrypting when composing emails to this recipient.

-Autocrypt compatible Agents MUST include one header with a key in a Autocrypt compatible format.
+Autocrypt compatible Agents MUST include one header with a key in a Autocrypt-compatible format.

 "Happy path" example: 1:1 communication
 ---------------------------------------